 12. Dal Palak

-Easy gravy with Palak (Indian spinach) and moong lentils.
+Dal palak is an easy gravy with Palak (Indian Spinach) and moong lentils.
 It goes well with steamed rice and Chapati/Roti.

 Do try all these nutritious spinach baby food recipes:)